RDaneelOlivaw42/Project_81/README.md

-# Project 80
+# Project 81

-Barter System App, Stage 4
+Barter System App, Stage 5

-Added DrawerNavigator and Log-out functionality.
+Added SettingsScreen and functionality to edit user-profile details in firestore.